 Will my European buyer pay customs fees?

-Not for orders fulfilled in Riga and shipped within the EU — those ship intra-EU with no customs.
+Not for orders fulfilled in Riga or Madrid and shipped within the EU — those ship intra-EU with no customs.
 EFTA destinations (Switzerland, Norway, Iceland, Liechtenstein) always involve door customs and VAT collection.
 UK orders use DDP (Delivered Duties Paid) which pre-collects VAT at checkout, so no surprises at the door.

 Which Printful facility ships to Europe?